lukeapage/node-markdown-spellcheck/readme.md

 ### Excluding patterns

-Multiple patterns can be used on the command line and can use `!` for negation.
+Multiple patterns can be used on the command line and can use `!` for accep.
 E.g.

 ```
 mdspell '**/*.md' '!**/node_modules/**/*.md'